gridcapa/gridcapa-doc/docs/03-process-documentation/05-swe-cc/process-description.md

 Acceptable thresholds are:
 - Between 395kV and 430KV in preventive,
-- Between 380kV and 430 kV in curative.
+- Between 380kV and 430kV in curative.

 Voltage check is only run on FR->ES and ES->FR directions, at the end of the dichotomy, on the last secure network.